wei-junn/FED-asg-2/README.md

 For the review system, create a JavaScript form that posts review data to a RestDB collection (reviews).
 Display transaction completion and review success with Lottie animations.

-4. Feedback and Support:
-Feature Set:

-Feedback Submission: Users can submit categorized feedback.
-Support Staff Rating: Users can rate the response after feedback is handled.
-Implementation Details:

-Create a feedback form that submits data to a RestDB collection (feedback) with fields: userID, category, feedbackText, status.
-Allow admins (support staff) to update the feedback status via a simple admin interface.
-After feedback is marked as resolved, prompt the user to rate the support response using a JavaScript modal.
-Use a fun Lottie animation upon successful feedback submission and resolution.
-Technical Details

 Technology Usage
 1. Database Integration: